 Methodology of the Study

 The study had adopted both primary and secondary data for examining the objectives.
 The secondary information is collected mainly from official website of Kudumbasree and various NSSO rounds and report of UN.
 First and third objectives are examined through secondary data.
 The second objective of examining the change in economic status of the JLG farmers, the change in monthly income of the farmers were taken.
-The monthly income of the farmers before entering in to JLG farming and after entering in to JLG farming were compared.
+The monthly incomes of the farmers before entering in to JLG farming and after entering in to JLG farming were compared.
 To examine these 340 respondents were taken randomly from the 170 JLG s in Palakkad district of Kerala.

+Explain better the methodology.
+Did you use a questionnaire?
+Who developed it?
+Did you make a pre-testing?
+Who submitted the questionnaire?
+Where?
+At the farm?
+At the office?
+At the market?
+How much time for each questionnaire?
+What about non response rate?
+How do you ensure that the selected people have been chosen randomly?
+When did you make the interviews?
+Which software was used for data processing?

 Fallow Land Cultivation through Group Farming

-The agriculture sector has an important role in every economy, especially in developing economies.
-It provides a major source of income, employment, and food to the economy.
-The growth of the agricultural sector is necessary for reducing the poverty level.
-Attaining food self-sufficiency is one of the basic needs of every nation.
-Food security means the ability to assure sufficient, nutritious, and safe food for everyone.
-Food is considered as the basic right of man.
-In 2008 Govt of Kerala had introduced the Conservation of Paddy and wet land Act in order to restrict the conversion of paddy and wet land and to promote the growth in agriculture sector in a sustainable manner.
+In 2008 the Government of Kerala has introduced the Conservation of paddy and wet land Act to restrict the conversion of paddy and wet land and to promote the growth in agriculture sector in a sustainable manner.
 A policy of cultivating fallow land was also adopted.
 Cultivation of fallow land under different agencies was promoted.
-One such initiative was lease land farming under JLGs.(Sandhya, 2022)
+One of such initiative was the lease of land farming under JLGs.(Sandhya, 2022)

-One of the important aims of the Ninth Plan was to enhance local food production.
+One of the important aims of the Ninth Plan ??????
+PLS explain was to enhance local food production.
 Initially, 44,225 collectives under Kudumbasree were formed.
-The role of these collectives is to lease fallow land, revive it, farm it and later sell it or use it for self-consumption depending on the needs of the members.
-One of the main objectives behind the formation of JLGs farming was to promote fallow land cultivation.
-The local Govt bodies will identify the area to be cultivated and assign it to JLGs.
+How?
+Were people obliged to set up groups?
+The role of these collectives is to lease fallow land, revive it, farm it and later sell the output or use it for self-consumption depending on the needs of the members.
+One of the main objectives behind the establishment of JLGs farming was to promote fallow land cultivation.
+The local Government bodies have identified the area to be cultivated and assigned it to JLGs.
 The table shows the details of fallow land cultivated by the JLGs.